Erasmus Mundus Joint Master Degree in Aquaculture, Environment and Society – How to Apply

 - Copy of your degree certificate (plus certified translation into English if applicable);

 - Copy of your transcript of marks (plus certified translation into English if applicable); and

 - Copy of your Secure English Language Test (i.e. IELTS) certificate, which is valid until the end of Sept 2020.
 You must achieve an overall score of 6.5 in your IELTS test and have obtained this qualification by the time you apply for the EMJMD ACES+ course).

 Please read the information about statements and references.

-The closing date for Erasmus Mundus scholarship applications is 14 February 2020.
-No new Erasmus Mundus scholarship applications will be considered after this date.
-We will, however, continue to accept applications from self-funding students and applicants for our SAIC scholarship scheme until July 2020.
+We will continue to accept applications from self-funding students and applicants for our SAIC scholarship scheme until July 2020.

 For information on other scholarships and bursaries that may potentially be available to support your studies, please see the section on this website, ‘Fees and Scholarships’.